History of slavery in Minnesota: Slavery at Fort Snelling

-When Fort Snelling was built in 1820, fur traders and officers at the post, including Colonel Josiah Snelling, used enslaved labor for cooking, cleaning, and other household chores.Although enslavers were in violation of both the Northwest Ordinance of 1787 and the Missouri Compromise of 1820, an estimated 15–30 enslaved African Americans worked at Fort Snelling at one time.
+When Fort Snelling was built in 1820, fur traders and officers at the post, including Colonel Josiah Snelling, used enslaved labor for cooking, cleaning, and other household chores.
+Although enslavers were in violation of both the Northwest Ordinance of 1787 and the Missouri Compromise of 1820, an estimated 15–30 enslaved African Americans worked at Fort Snelling at one time.
 US Army officers submitted pay vouchers and received extra income for retaining an enslaved African-American.
-From 1855–1857, nine individuals were enslaved at Fort Snelling.
+From 1855 to 1857, nine individuals were enslaved at Fort Snelling.
 The last slave-holding unit, the Tenth United States Infantry Regiment, was transferred to Utah in 1857.
 Slavery was constitutionally forbidden in 1858 when Minnesota established statehood.

 Two enslaved women sued for their freedom and were set free in 1836.
-A woman named Rachel was enslaved by Lieutenant Thomas Stockton at Fort Snelling from 1830–1831, then at Fort Crawford at Prairie du Chien until 1834.
+A woman named Rachel was enslaved by Lieutenant Thomas Stockton at Fort Snelling from 1830 to 1831, then at Fort Crawford at Prairie du Chien until 1834.
 When Rachel and her son were sold in St. Louis, she sued for her freedom in Rachael v.
 Walker claiming that she had been illegally enslaved.
 The Missouri Supreme Court ruled in her favor in 1836 and she was freed.
 At this ruling, another enslaved woman named Courtney and her son William, who were sold by a fur trader named Alexis Bailly in St. Louis in 1834, were also freed.
+Her son Joseph Godfrey would remain enslaved in Minnesota for another ten years.

 Dred and Harriet Scott

-Dred and Harriet Scott were enslaved at Fort Snelling from 1836–1840.
+Dred and Harriet Scott were enslaved at Fort Snelling from 1836 to 1840.
 Their enslaver, John Emerson, was the Fort's surgeon and brought Dred to Fort Snelling.
 Harriet had been brought to Fort Snelling by Indian agent Lawrence Taliaferro, the largest slaveholder in pre-territorial Minnesota, in 1834 or 1835.
 Taliaferro officiated the wedding ceremony of Harriet Robinson and Dred Scott, in 1836 or 1837.